 Cleaning and sterilizing your cat’s home is critical.
 Fungi can be particularly stubborn.
 If you don’t clear the environment, the spores can reattach themselves o your cat.

 Remember the conditions that fungal spores need to survive and flourish.
 Humid and dark conditions are home to fungi.
-Ensure that plenty of air is distributed around your home.
+Ensure that fresh air is distributed around your home.

 How to Clean a Cat’s Home After Ringworm